dtarb/TauDEM-Test-Data/README.md

 ## Running Tests on Windows

+The suggested testing pattern is to copy the `Input` directory into `TestRunResults`, naming it for the test being done.
+Then cd into the new folder.

-Edit the `testall.bat` file to set the `TDIR` variable to the directory where the TauDEM executables exist on your machine.
+In the testing folder, ddit the `testall.bat` file to set the `TDIR` variable to the directory where the TauDEM executables exist on your machine.
 You need to edit the `TDIR` variable in the `testall.bat` file only if you have built TauDEM from source and have not installed it.
 If you have installed TauDEM, the `TDIR` variable should already point to the `bin` directory of the TauDEM installation.
-If you have built TauDEM executables in debug mode, the `TDIR` variable should point to the TuaDEM local branched version of the `src\build-debug\Debug` directory - need to use the full path to the `Debug` directory.
-However, if you have built TauDEM in release mode, the `TDIR` variable should point to the local TauDEM branched version of the `src\build-release\Release` directory - need to use the full path to the `Release` directory.
+If you have built TauDEM executables in debug mode, the `TDIR` variable should point to the full path of TauDEM local branched version of the `Debug` directory that holds debug executables.
+However, if you have built TauDEM in release mode, the `TDIR` variable should point to the full path of local TauDEM branched version of the `Release` directory.

 Run the script `testall.bat` and compare the answers to results in the `ReferenceResult` folder.